-We hire the best talent from the NHS and commercial sector and then give them the autonomy to solve complex challenges in their own way – all supported by an experienced senior leadership team and board.
+We give our team the autonomy to solve complex challenges, supported by an experienced senior leadership team and board.

-The is responsible for managing the day-to-day operation of Health Innovation East.
-Each member brings skills and experience to deliver on our purpose and ensures we turn great ideas into positive health impact.
+The senior management team is responsible for managing the day-to-day operation of Health Innovation East.
+Each member brings proven experience in helping innovative ideas deliver meaningful change in the real world.

-The are responsible for the organisation’s corporate governance and is ultimately accountable for the group’s activities, strategy, risk management and financial performance.
-We have a diverse Board with a range of expertise, insights and viewpoints which benefits our organisation and those we partner with.
+The board of directors are responsible for the organisation’s corporate governance and is ultimately accountable for the group’s activities, strategy, risk management and financial performance.
+Our board has a diverse range of expertise and insights which benefit our organisation and those we partner with.

 Piers is a regular speaker at national and international conferences on innovation in the NHS and wider health and care.
 He was previously a Partner in management consulting at KPMG, where he led the firm’s Management Consulting practice in healthcare.
 He also worked with client management teams in healthcare, higher education and social housing on the biggest issues facing their organisations.